 It is widely accepted that the health sector in Venezuela is in disarray.
 Despite huge resources employed by the government towards the public health system, there is still a lack of staff, equipment and beds for the population.
 Corruption has further impacted the healthcare resources in Venezuela and the economic crisis has not helped.
 Even the crime wave has affected hospitals as armed bands and criminal groups have fought within health facilities.
 The country was recently listed in 2015 as the worst place to work by the CATO institute.

 Insurance for Expatriates in Venezuela

-It is critical that expatriates not rely on state run or private programs and purchase international health coverage that will provide private medical care and access to hospitals outside of Venezuela.
-Kidnap coverage and emergency medical evacuation and repatriation is also vital.
+It is critical that expatriates not rely on state-run or private programs and purchase international health coverage that will provide private medical care and access to hospitals outside of Venezuela.
+Kidnap coverage and emergency medical evacuation and repatriation are also vital.
 Our firm can also potentially source global medical insurance plans for some local nationals in Venezuela.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Venezuela:

 - Expat Lifeand Disability Insurance

 - Special Risk Plans